-Eligible NPS projects must provide water quality benefits to their respective communities and may include one or more of the following endeavors:
+Eligible nonpoint source projects must provide water quality benefits to their respective communities.
+Example projects may include:

-- Erosion control measures - vegetative and structural or non-structural;
+- Erosion control measures - vegetative and structural or non-structral;

 - Failing septic system - repair, replacement and connection to sewer;